-Component CEO Senior executives Contract duration Ongoing Ongoing Notice by individual or company 6 months Range between 3 and 6 months Termination without cause for the year. less the board decide at its absolute discretion otherwise. ard a greater or lesser amount.
-Termination with cause STI is not awarded and all unvested LTI will lapse Vested and exercised LTI can be exercised within a period of 30 days from termination

-(a) James Marshall resigned with an effective date 21st April 2017.
+Component CEO Senior executives Contract duration Ongoing Ongoing Notice by individual or company 6 months Range between 3 and 6 months Termination without cause Entitlement to pro-rata STI for the year.
+Unvested LTI is forfeited unless the board decide at its absolute discretion otherwise.
+Board has discretion to award a greater or lesser amount.
+Termination with cause STI is not awarded and all unvested LTI will lapse Vested and exercised LTI can be exercised within a period of 30 days from termination a.
+James Marshall resigned with an effective date 21st April 2017.
 He remains under his employment contract for a six month period following this date.

-(b) Different contractual terms apply to the following individuals:

-$[\]cdot\,$ Peter Ryan received a sign on bonus of \$50,000 payable in 4 instalments of \$12,500

-[·] Peter Ryan was entitled to 6 weeks annual leave in his first year of service.
+- b.
+Different contractual terms apply to the following individuals: - Peter Ryan received a sign on bonus of \$50,000 payable in 4 instalments of \$12,500 - Peter Ryan was entitled to 6 weeks annual leave in his first year of service.